Hazim89/mini-soc-xdr-environment/VELOCIRAPTOR.md

 ```

 **Demo Explanation:**
-"I'm searching for files modified in the last hour in /tmp/ - a high-risk location because:
+"Searching for files modified in the last hour in /tmp/ - a high-risk location because:
 - World-writable (any user can write files there)
 - Common malware staging directory
 - Scripts execute from there